tarunmittal1448/movie_lens/README.md

 - Youtube for providing the trailer of movies
 - Firebase for enabling user authentication and data management.

-## License
-This project is licensed under the MIT License.

 ## Contact
-If you have any questions or feedback, please feel free to contact us at vinaysingla7896@gmail.com
+If you have any questions or feedback, please feel free to contact us at tarunmittal249@gmail.com